 Ms. Dr Pepper,You can scoop the insides with a spoon, but I like to quarter it lengthwise, then dice it.
 The seeds are like kiwi seeds, tiny but edible.

 Thank you for stopping by.
 I try to respond in a timely manner, but am not always able to do so.
-If you're awaiting a response, check the post in which the comment is made or click the "Subscribe by email" option.
+If you're awaiting a response, check the post in which the comment is made or click the "Notify me" option.
 If you're not a blogger and you'd like to leave a comment, you can do so using your Google/Gmail account.I welcome questions, discussions, and feedback, but please be mindful that this is my home online.
-I reserve the right to delete any comment that has a link or is anonymous, offensive, or promotional.
+I reserve the right to delete any comment that is anonymous or unknown, rude, promotional, or has a link.
 Thank you for reading!